Recreational Cannabis in 2019: Finally Legal in California

 Advocates Push for Legalization and Education

-On the other side, pro-cannabis advocates argue just as strongly for legalized recreational use.
+On the other side, pro-cannabis advocates have pointed out the pros of legalized recreational use.
 California Lt.
-Governor Gavin Newsom speaks strongly about his anti-prohibition stance.
+Governor Gavin Newsom has spoken strongly about his anti-prohibition stance.
 In an interview with PBS, he said that the overall "prohibition has done more harm than the drug itself."
+The fact that people are arrested for buying cannabis seeds in the United States, growing a few plants, and enjoying small amounts of weed has, in his opinion, put a strain on law enforcement resources.
 His goal is to put an end the huge amount that taxpayers are being charged to arrest and jail people who grow and possess cannabis.
 "I want people to operate legally," Newsom says, "and I want them to be accountable and responsible."

 As for the wellbeing of young people, those in the industry recommend educating kids about cannabis in a similar fashion to alcohol or tobacco.
 They say that the onus is on adults to properly secure cannabis-infused edibles and talk to kids about these treats being strictly off limits.
 As more states legalize marijuana - both for medical and recreational purposes - these are discussions that will occur more frequently.